 TUESDAY, JULY 29, 1856.
 ROCKINGHAM AND ITS ATTRACTIONS.

-Last Tuesday being the "big day" during he county Court for Richmond county North Carolina, we made up our mind to attend for two reasons : first, in order that we might hear the candidates for the "prople's offices" delare themselves as such, and show their relaive positions on the vanious questions of the day, and secondly, to see our friends and make acquaintances.
-We arrived at the scene of action in due season, having passed through a omparatively picturesque country on a variegated kind of a road.
-The crops look very well indeed ; though rain is wanted in some sections very much and "cornis" firing" a good deal : however a good crop is anticipated by all.
-After resting a while at the Hotel of R. T. Long, who by the way posesses all the requisites of a Landlord, we strolled forth to ee and be seen.
+Last Tuesday being the " big day" during the county Court for Richmond county North Carolina, we made up our mind to attend for two reasons : first, in order that we might hear the candidates for the "people's offices" declare themselves as such, and show their relative positions on the acious questions of the day, and secondly, to see our friends and make equaintances.
+We arrived at the scene of action in due season, having passed through a comparatively picturesque country on a variegated kind of a road.
+The grops look very well indeed ; though rain is wanted in some ections very much and "eornis" Sring" a good deal; however a good crop is anticipated by all.
+After resting s while st the Hotel of R. T. Long, who by the way posesses all the requisites of a Landlord, we atrolled forth to ee and be seen.
 Rockingbam is situated on a high hill commanding a comparatively fine view of the surrounding country.
 It contains a Jail, Court-house and Pillory, an institution that we thought was almost obsolete.
-During our walk we could hear nothing spoken of but politics on all sides, from the grey haired Veteran down to the beardless how were all discusing the "antocedants" of the parties and the hances of their favorite candidates.
-At about two o'clock we entered the Court-house where from the solid throne of justice, the candidates were to contend for the supremacy, by administering "sugar coated" arguments to the Voz Populi that fickle godders of politics.
-General Dockery announced himself as a candidate for seat in the Senate; the Senatorial district being gomposed of the counties of Richmond, and Robeson; he spoke for an hour and a half, and then gave way for Col. Walter Steele, his opponent.
-He in his turn spoke the same time, when General Dockery rose and replied in a short speech.
+During our walk we could hear nothing spoken of but politics on all sides, from the grey haired Veteran down to the beardless boy were all discusog the "antecedents" of the parties and the hances of their favorite candidates.
+At about from the solid throne of justice, the candidates were to contend for the supremacy, by adminstering "sugar coated" arguments to the Voz Populi that fickle goddess of politics.
+General Doekery announced himself as a candidate for sent in the Senate; the Senatorial district being gomposed of the counties of Richmond. and Robeson; he spoke for an hour and a half, and then gave way for Col. Walter Steele his opponent.
+He in his turn spoke the same time, when General Doelsery rose and replied in a short speech.
 Col. Steele also spoke a second time.
-These two gentlemen are permps the strongest men in the Senatorial district, and the contest reminds us of an old puzzle in Philosophy.
-"If two irregistable bodies, upon a recent occasion, and charging the meet what will be the consequence ?"
-After practice of such canvassing to be "demoralizthe above named gentlemen finished, B. F. ing to the public, degrading to the candidates, Little, Esqr., rose and announced himself as a and perfectly useless and unnecessary." candidate for a seat in the lower House.
-He as no opponent.
-Messra Buchanan and McDutlie appeared as candidates for the office aftention of those South Carolinians who, can of Sheriff.
+These two gentlemen are perhaps the strongest men in the Senatorial district, and the contest reminds us of an old puzale in Philosophy.
+"If two irregistable bodies upon a recent occasion, and charging the meet what will be the consequence ?"
+After the above named gentlemen finished, B. F. ing to the public, degrading to the candidates, Little, Esgr., rose and announced himself as a candidate for a seat in the lower House.
+He as 'no opponent.
+Messrs Buchanan and ble remarks, which we commend to the special McDuille appeared as candidates for the office attention of those South Carolinians who, can of Sheriff.
 Col. Jno.
-W. Cameron, Editor of only allade to our sister State by the dispar-the North Carolina Argus then arose in the aging soubriquet of "Old Ripy" yet are themcapacity of American Elector for the State at selees just awaking to the idea of adopting large, and delivered a most able speech in behalf of Fillmore and Donelson.
-He is one of don as "demoralizing," "degrading" and "usethe most attractive speakers that it has ever less." been our pleasure to listen to.
+W. Cameron, Editor of the North Caroling Argus then arose in the aging soubriquet of "Old Ripy" yet are them capacity of American Elector for the State at large, and delivered a most able speech in behalf of Fillmore and Donelson.
+He is one of don as "demoralizing," "degrading" and "us the most attractive speakers that it has ever less." been our pleasure to listen to.

-We returned home pleased with the trip and esolving to pay another visit to "Richmonds Capitol" when an opportunity presents itself.
+We returned home pleased with the trip and resolving to pay another visit to "Richmonds Capitol" when an opportunity presents itself.